Qi-Month/IndustrialPlatform/README.md

-Right click with empty hand to switch types of Industrial Platform
+R-click with empty hand to switch types of Industrial Platform

-Right click with empty hand while sneaking to adjust whether filling the space above and below the platform
+R-click with empty hand while sneaking to adjust whether filling the space above and below the platform